scikit-plots/scikit-plots/docs/source/devel/communication_guide.rst

 for example at sprints or when giving official talks or tutorials, and in any community venue managed by Matplotlib.

-Our approach to community engagement is foremost guided by our :ref:`mission-statement`:
+Our approach to community engagement is foremost guided by our :ref:`mission_statement`:

 * We demonstrate that we care about visualization as a practice
 * We deepen our practice and the community’s capacity to support users,